Drutol/AoLibs/AoLibs/docs/android-recycler-adapters.md

 * `SpecializedItemEntry<TSpecializedItem, TSpecializedHolder>`

 These classes provide an easy way to quickly implement recycler views for various scenarios starting from simple list to elaborate lists with various ViewModel bound elements with different layouts.
-All of provided adapters are utilising events of `ObservableCollection<T>`.
+All of provided adapters are utilizing events of `ObservableCollection<T>`.

 The `ObservableRecyclerAdapter<TItem, THolder>` is base class for all other specialized adapters.